usb2snes/emulator-networkaccess/Protocol-Draft-v3.md

 ## TCP Port

-The protocol is build on top of TCP.
+The protocol is built on top of TCP.

 An emulator implementing this protocol must listen on port 65400, and if already in use increment by 1.